NetObserv Flow Queues 90% Full

 The solution varies depending on the indicated issue, as described in the problem section above.

 * ONLY `flow processor to output writer` - Increase the performance of the system to which records are being sent.
+If no resource strain is present, tuning of the number of worker threads may be necessary

 * BOTH `UDP Server to Flow Decoder` and `flow processor to output writer` - Increase the performance of the system to which records are being sent.
+If no resource strain is present, tuning of the number of worker threads may be necessary

 * ONLY `UDP Server to Flow Decoder`